 Pineapple upside down cake is one of my favorite cakes for summer.
 The caramelized brown sugar that coats the top compliments the tangy pineapple slices as if they were made for each other.
 This cake is moist and dense, meaning that you can make it 2-3 days ahead of time and it will hold its texture perfectly.
 Substituting pecans for the maraschino cherries traditionally used in this recipe gives the cake an extra bit of flavor without the addition of dyes or preservatives.

-Double Layer Pineapple Upside Down Cake (Recipe adapted from Paula Deen)
+Double Layer Pineapple Upside Down Cake

 - 1/4 cup grape seed oil